docsforadobe/premiere-scripting-guide/docs/index.md

 Premiere Pro provides an ExtendScript-based API, allowing for broad control of the entire application.
 ExtendScript can access and manipulation of most project elements, including metadata, exporting and rendering options.

-Adobe wants your integration to succeed; please don’t hesitate to [contact us](mailto:dmcsween@adobe.com?subject=API_Question_From_Docs) with questions, problems, or feature requests.
+Adobe wants your integration to succeed; please don't hesitate to [contact us](mailto:dmcsween@adobe.com?subject=API_Question_From_Docs) with questions, problems, or feature requests.

 ## Navigating the Guide